top of page

 ABOUT ME

-I'm a Research Fellow at Oxford Theoretical Physics exploring the interplay between Machine Learning and Physics.
+I'm a Research Fellow at Oxford Theoretical Physics, where I'm exploring the interplay between Machine Learning and Physics.
 I'm hosted at Ard Louis group.
 Before Oxford, I worked as a Research Scientist at IBM Research UK.
 Previously, I was at ICTP in Trieste, DESY Theory Group in Hamburg, CTP at MIT, University of São Paulo, and University of Campinas.
-For more details, please see my [CV].

 bottom of page